Nepiki/Guides/Dragon-Quest-IX:-Sentinels-of-the-Starry-Skies-achievement-guide-roadmap.md

 The main story of DQ9 should take approximately 50 hours to complete.
 The general gameplay loop throughout the story is the traditional model of arriving in a new location, having to solve a particular problem, gaining access to a new location and repeating.
 As you play through the story you will naturally get many of the progress achievements, but the majority of bosses have additional missable achievements as well.
 This section will provide a general guide for the story and highlight how to ensure none of the missable achievements are accidentally skipped.
 You will likely also get several other achievements for specific side quests, item collection, skill mastery, monster/bestiary encounters and more throughout your main story play through.
 This is not a problem and doesn't matter either way at this point.

+Also, you will not be limited with your skill points, so do not be concerned with spending them.
+Make sure to prioritize the class skills for each vocation as well as shield and sword skills for everyone at some point.
+You'll have plenty opportunities to do this later, but getting an early jump on it is helpful.

 The following are missable achievements which will be described below in appropriate chronological order
 * [More like Hexagone [m]](https://retroachievements.org/achievement/146751)
 * [I Need a Hero [m]](https://retroachievements.org/achievement/146752)